 Technology and Operations

-Through the Continuous Lower Energy, Emissions, and Noise (CLEEN) program and the Aviation Sustainability Center (ASCENT), the FAA’s Center of Excellence (COE) for Alternative Jet Fuels and Environment, the FAA is supporting Research and Development (R&D) to of new aircraft and engine technologies.
-Technologies developed by these programs will result in a fleet of aircraft that have lower noise, use less fuel, and produce fewer emissions.
-ASCENT also supports research on operational measures to reduce aviation's environmental impacts.
+Through the Continuous Lower Energy, Emissions, and Noise (CLEEN) Program and the Aviation Sustainability Center (ASCENT), the FAA’s Center of Excellence (COE) for Alternative Jet Fuels and Environment, the FAA is supporting Research and Development (R&D) of new aircraft and engine technologies.
+Technologies developed by these programs will result in a fleet of aircraft with improved performance and safety.
+ASCENT also supports research on quieter, more efficient operational measures.

 Aircraft Technology

-Funding from the Environment & Energy (E&E) portfolio also supports efforts by ASCENT to develop innovative technological solutions to reduce noise, emissions, and fuel burn from subsonic and supersonic aircraft.
+Funding from the Environment & Energy (E&E) portfolio also supports efforts by ASCENT to develop and assess innovative technological solutions for subsonic and supersonic aircraft.
 While CLEEN focuses on partnerships with industry, the ASCENT aircraft technology work provides a complementary venue for university-led research to advance the state of the art and disseminate the learnings from these projects broadly across the industry.
 For more information on the technology projects under ASCENT, please visit: https://ascent.aero/topic/aircraft-technology/.

 Operations

-The FAA sponsors research to develop and implement clean, quiet, and energy-efficient operational procedures to help mitigate the environmental impacts of aviation.
+The FAA sponsors research to develop and implement quiet and energy-efficient operational procedures.
 This research is conducted in coordination with other government agencies (e.g., NASA) as well as non-governmental aviation stakeholders, including industry, academia, and airport communities.
-The FAA aims to develop innovative, cost-effective solutions to reduce noise, fuel use, and emissions through aircraft operations while maintaining or enhancing the safety, efficiency, and predictability benefits of NextGen.
+The FAA aims to develop innovative, cost-effective solutions while maintaining or enhancing the safety and efficiency of the National Airspace System.

 For more information on these operations research projects, please visit: https://ascent.aero/topic/operations/.